 What is this medicine?NAPROXEN (na PROX en) is a non-steroidal anti-inflammatory drug (NSAID).
 It is used to reduce swelling and to treat pain.
 This medicine may be used for dental pain, headache, or painful monthly periods.
 It is also used for painful joint and muscular problems such as arthritis, tendinitis, bursitis, and gout.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine with food if it upsets your stomach.
+Do not cut, crush or chew this medicine.
+Take it with food if your stomach gets upset.
 Try to not lie down for at least 10 minutes after you take it.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Long-term, continuous use may increase the risk of heart attack or stroke.